 $ pip install django

-After Django is installed in the new environment let us create a new project named heyworld like this
+Installation of Django is complete in the new environment.
+It is time to create a new project heyworld like this

 $ django-admin startproject heyworld